csb21jb/SAM.govScanner/README.md

     - For Yahoo accounts, generate an app-specific password on yahoo webpage under the security section.
 This will ensure that your real password isnt used and if compromised, you can just remove this access from yahoo.
     - For Gmail accounts, conduct the same thing in the security section which will generate the password for the application.

+3. **Obtain SAM.gov API key**:
+    - You MUST have an active SAM.gov account to make this work
+    - Go here for further info on SAM.gov API keys - https://open.gsa.gov/api/get-opportunities-public-api/
+    - Log into your SAM.gov account to get your API key and place it in the SAM.govScanner.py file

 ## Usage

 1. Use in a cronjob to run everyday, weekly, or monthly.